-Although these templates have a pleasing symmetry, we recommend they be avoided because the "4-way intersection" joint is weaker than a normal "T" type joint.
+Although these templates have a pleasing symmetry, we will reject this design because the "4-way intersection" joint is weaker than a normal "T" type joint.

 A second reason to avoid crosses is that this type joint implies a design that has redundancy of storage lengths, which means that you are losing some of the valuable storage space from your insert.
 Notice how the template below improves on the template shown above.

 If you want all compartments to be equally sized, a better option than the "cross" option would be to use the Brandi template, as shown below.